 State and Student Support

-UK has performed extremely well – achieving the highest number of growth rates above the sector average for every year the model has been in use.
-For FY 2021-22, UK achieved growth rates above the sector average on 10 out of the 11 metrics, earning $6.1 million or 45 percent of the total new state funds.
+UK has achieved the highest number of growth rates above the sector average for every year the model has been in use.
+In fact, UK is responsible for the majority, and in some instances all, of the growth in the number of bachelor’s degrees awarded by the system.

+In addition to restraining tuition rate increases, colleges and universities use student aid to combat affordability challenges for students and families.
 In fall 2017, the University of Kentucky began a deliberate financial aid strategy to make college more affordable by reducing students’ unmet financial need.
+Rigorous analysis over the last several years demonstrates that unmet financial need – when it exceeds more than $5,000 – is one of the leading causes of students not completing their degree programs.
 The UK LEADS (Leveraging Economic Affordability for Developing Success) Program, which has drawn national attention, targets grants and scholarships to students who have unmet financial need of $5,000 or more.
-Rigorous analysis over the last several years demonstrates that unmet financial need – when it exceeds more than $5,000 – is one of the leading causes of students not completing their degree programs.
-From Academic Year (AY) 2020 to AY 2021, overall unmet financial need has declined by 16 percent.
 UK’s goal is to continue to redeploy institutional aid based on data-informed strategies and predictive modeling that identifies the students whose only barrier to success is financial.

 For the fall 2022 semester, 91 percent of undergraduate, resident full-time students at UK received financial aid – grants or scholarships that did not have to be repaid.
 For these students, their average out-of-pocket cost for tuition and fees was $493, less than 8 percent of the sticker price.
 The predominant source of student financial aid came from institutional grants and scholarships.
 Other student financial aid sources included federal grants, such as Pell Grants, which are awarded to students from lower income households, and state financial aid, including Kentucky Educational Excellence Scholarships (KEES) awarded to Kentucky high school graduates.